List of current airships in the United States

 This is a list of airships with a current unexpired Federal Aviation Administration (FAA) registration.

 In 2021, Reader's Digest said that "consensus is that there are about 25 blimps still in existence and only about half of them are still in use for advertising purposes".
 The Airsign Airship Group is the owner and operator of 8 of these active ships, including the Hood Blimp, DirecTV blimp, and the MetLife blimp.

 Goodyear

 These airships are registered to the Goodyear Tire & Rubber Company of Akron, Ohio.

 AirSign Airships

 These airships are registered to AirSign Airships of Williston, Florida.
+Some of these have recently been re-registered to SkyShip Services of Windermere, FL.

 Icarus Aircraft

 These airships are registered to Icarus Aircraft of Palm City, FL: